Boisgeloup Opens its Doors to Scully,

-In his earlier career, Scully explored figuration and was particularly inspired by the palette and patterned flatness of the Impressionists, the Post-Impres-sionists, the Fauves, and the German Expressionists – and continues to this day to be deeply engaged in the history of early modernism.
-To hear the artist speak about Monet for instance, is arresting and elating.
+In his earlier career, Scully explored figuration and was particularly inspired by the palette and patterned flatness of the Impressionists, the Post-Impressionists, the Fauves, and the German Expressionists – and continues to this day to be deeply engaged in the history of early modernism.
+To hear the artist speak about Monet, for instance, is arresting and elating.
 It is no surprise then, to hear that he keenly challenged the “Death of Painting” rhetoric that dominated the art world in the 1970s and 80s.
-No surprise either to see in the present group of works Scully “return” to figuration – in effect, his interest in early modernism (from impressionism onwards) had never abandoned him.
+No surprise either to see that in the present group of works Scully “returns” to figuration – in effect, his interest in early modernism (from impressionism onwards) had never abandoned him.

 The visual, almost bodily, presence of Scully’s cogent swaths of color is reinforced by the poetic connotations in the titling of Scully’s earlier works and series, which do resonate with the present group of works.
-Again, in Wall of Light, for example, there is remarkable oxymoron that leads us to the nuanced, mes-merizing complexities inherent in these works: one expects a wall to be made out of bricks, mortar, stones; it stands before us, solid, impenetrable, resilient; light, on the other hand, is ever penetrable, ethereal, immaterial.
-Fascinated by Mayan architecture, in the 1980’s on a few trips to Mexico, Scully referred to the permanent texture of the walls that he saw vibrating under the caress of light, as “a culture of walls and light”.
-Then, as today, the superimposition and intercrossing of a gamut of pictorial shapes and bands energize the composition, and prevent our gaze to stay still a moment: this is particularly evident in the largest painting in the group, What Makes Us.
+Again, in Wall of Light, for example, there is a remarkable oxymoron that leads us to the nuanced, mesmerizing complexities inherent in these works: one expects a wall to be made out of bricks, mortar, stones; it stands before us, solid, impenetrable, resilient; light, on the other hand, is ever penetrable, ethereal, immaterial.
+Fascinated by Mayan architecture, on a few trips to Mexico in the 1980’s, Scully referred to the permanent texture of the walls that he saw vibrating under the caress of light, as “a culture of walls and light.”
+Then, as today, the superimposition and intercrossing of a gamut of pictorial shapes and bands energize the composition, and prevent our gaze to stay still for even a moment: this is particularly evident in the largest painting in the group, What Makes Us.

 Today, more than ever, Scully’s paintings preclude a purely formalist reading.
-The contradictory structures and variations in scale produce an internal struggle, while the compositions as a whole, are marked by the resonance of different tonalities which produce a general coherence – akin to a musical composition, made out of dissonant notes towards a larger, harmonious unison (think of Schönberg’s early compositions, for instance).
+The contradictory structures and variations in scale produce an internal struggle, while the compositions as a whole are marked by the resonance of different tonalities, which produce a general coherence – akin to a musical composition, made out of dissonant notes working towards a larger, harmonious unison (as in Schönberg’s early compositions, for instance).

 The artist then went on and elaborated the intense wealth of references and information inherent in the making of this large painting: there is something “encyclopedic” about this painting, says Scully: this is a painting that is about everything.
 It encompasses references to Suprematism and to the ‘noise’ on a blank TV screen, or a Windows computer.
 In his words:

-There is an underlying sense of spirituality tying up this new group of paintings.
-The titles alone (What Makes Us – a synonym for the Creation –, the two Madonnas), but also the somewhat obvious referents to the Cross (as in the three Wall paintings, and in the sculpture Cross Glass) suggest a deep, if discrete, religious sentiment nurturing many of the works presented in Boisgeloup.
+There is an underlying sense of spirituality uniting this new group of paintings.
+The titles alone (What Makes Us, a synonym for the Creation, and the two Madonnas), but also the somewhat obvious referents to the Cross (as in the three Wall paintings, and in the sculpture Cross Glass) suggest a deep, if discrete, religious sentiment nurturing many of the works presented at Boisgeloup.
 In a recent conversation, the artist commented upon this aspect of his works.
 He defines himself as a Roman Catholic, and admits that “these paintings have that particular spiritual resonance.”
-But he immediately went on to qualify this statement, when I asked whether “Madonna” was an open reference to the Virgin Mary.
+But he immediately went on to qualify this statement when asked whether “Madonna” was an open reference to the Virgin Mary.
 His answer was very interesting and moving: “Yes, of course, but ‘Madonna’ also simply means a woman.
-And there is something eternal and magisterial in the relationship between a mother and a child”.
+And there is something eternal and magisterial in the relationship between a mother and a child.”